 Required non-core surgical technology courses are held on the MCC campus, and core surgical technology courses and clinical rotations are offered on the Hartford Hospital campus and within Hartford Healthcare System facilities.
 Upon successful completion of the program’s requirements, graduates are able to sit for the National Board of Surgical Technology and Surgical Assisting CST Certification Exam.

-- 100 percent of the students were eligible to sit for the NBSTSA/CST exam.
+- 100 percent of the students sat for the NBSTSA/CST exam

-- 100 percent of the students were employed as CSTs in Connecticut hospitals.
+- 100 percent of the ST graduates are employed as CST/related fields in Connecticut hospitals

 The program is accredited by the: